 |LEG523.5: Applying Law to Emerging Dangers: Cyber Defense|

 Knowing some rules of law is not the same as knowing how to deal strategically with real-world legal problems.
-This course Day Number 5 is organized around extended case studies in security law -- break-ins, investigations, piracy, extortion, rootkits, phishing, botnets, espionage, defamation.
+This day is organized around extended case studies in security law: break-ins, investigations, piracy, extortion, rootkits, phishing, botnets, espionage and defamation.
 The studies lay out the chronology of events and critique what the good guys did right and what they did wrong.
-The goal is to learn to apply principles and skills for addressing incidents in your day-to-day work.
+The goal is to learn to apply principles and skills to address incidents in your day-to-day work.

-The skills to be learned are a form of crisis management, with focus on how your enterprise will be judged in a courtroom, a regulatory agency or a contract relationship.
-Emphasis will be on how to present your side of a story to others, such as law enforcement, Internet gatekeepers or the public at large, so that a security incident does not turn into a legal fiasco.
+The skills learned are a form of crisis management, with a focus on how your enterprise will be judged in a courtroom, by a regulatory agency, or in a contract relationship.
+Emphasis will be on how to present your side of a story to others, such as law enforcement, Internet gatekeepers, or the public at large, so that a security incident does not turn into a legal fiasco.

-In addition to case studies, the core material in this course Day Number 5 will include tutorials on relevant legislation and judicial decisions in such areas as privacy, negligence, contracts, e-investigations and computer crime.
+In addition to case studies, the core material will include tutorials on relevant legislation and judicial decisions in such areas as privacy, negligence, contracts, e-investigations, computer crime and offensive countermeasures.

-The Legal 523 course series is increasingly global in its coverage.
-Although this course Day Number 5 will center around American law, non-American law and the roles of non-American government authorities will be examined as well.
+LEG523 is increasingly global in its coverage, so although this course day centers around U.S. law, non-U.S. law and the roles of government authorities outside the United States will be examined, as well.

 CPE/CMU Credits: 6